 The primary alcohol compound is more acidic as compared to secondary and tertiary alcohols.

 Unlike water, alcohol does not conduct electricity due to a lack of free electrons.
-Check out the interesting article related to alcohol conduct electricity.
+Check out the interesting article related to alcohol conducting electricity.

-The alcohol has a lower boiling point than water, it evaporates at a faster rate as compared to water.
+Alcohol has a lower boiling point than water; it evaporates at a faster rate as compared to water.
 Here is an article related to the evaporation of alcohol.

-Alcohols are to be regarded as amphiprotic since it can exist as acidic and alkaline depending upon the condition of the surroundings.
-Therefore, it cannot be regarded as a base nor an acid.
-While the basic chemistry cannot be changed for the same, these limitations have been meticulously used by the chemists to develop more chemistry and go at par by using these limitations itself.
+Alcohols are to be regarded as amphiprotic since they can exist as acidic and alkaline, depending upon the condition of the surroundings.
+Therefore, it cannot be regarded as a base or an acid.
+While basic chemistry cannot be changed for the same, chemists have meticulously used these limitations to develop more chemistry and go to par by using these limitations themselves.